Flavonoid 3′-monooxygenase

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O_{2} with NADH or NADPH as one donor, and incorporation of one atom of oxygen into the other donor.
+It is a cytochrome P450 protein containing heme which acts as an oxidoreductase.
 The systematic name of this enzyme class is flavonoid,NADPH:oxygen oxidoreductase (3′-hydroxylating).
 Other names in common use include flavonoid 3′-hydroxylase, flavonoid 3-hydroxylase (erroneous), NADPH:flavonoid-3′-hydroxylase, and flavonoid 3-monooxygenase (erroneous).
-This enzyme participates in flavonoid biosynthesis.
+In palnts including Matthiola incana from which it was first characterised, it is part of the pathway to anthocyanins.